beyondEllie/OpenHands/Development.md

 make setup-config
 ```

-This command will prompt you to enter the LLM API key, model name, and other variables ensuring that OpenHands is
+This command will prompt you to enter the LLM API key, model name, and other variables ensuring that EllieStudio is
 tailored to your specific needs.
 Note that the model name will apply only when you run headless.
 If you use the UI,
 please set the model in the UI.

-Note: If you have previously run OpenHands using the docker command, you may have already set some environmental
+Note: If you have previously run EllieStudio using the docker command, you may have already set some environmental
 variables in your terminal.
 The final configurations are set from highest to lowest priority:
 Environment variables > config.toml variables > default variables